maurynickelson/windows-11-stig-remediation-labs/WN11-CC-000110/README.md

   -ErrorAction SilentlyContinue
 ```

-### Validation Result
+### Validation Result (Pre-Remediation)

-The registry value returned:

 ```
 DisableHTTPPrinting : 0
 ```

-A value of **0** indicates HTTP printing is enabled.
+Value `0` confirms HTTP printing was enabled.

-This confirmed the Tenable finding was a **true positive**.
+This validated the Tenable finding as a **true positive**.

 ---

 # Phase 3 — Remediation

-Because HTTP printing increases potential exposure, remediation was required.

-## Remediation Execution
+To enforce compliance, the policy was updated at the registry level.

 Executed: